 Investors Form 8949.
 Report deferred gain amounts invested in Qualified Opportunity Funds and the amount of eligible gains that were previously deferred and are now recognized due to sales or exchanges of fund investments.
 Form 8997.
 Report Qualified Opportunity Fund investments and deferred gains held at the beginning and end of the current tax year, as well as any capital gains deferred by investing in a Qualified Opportunity Fund and fund investments disposed of during the current tax year.
-Qualified Form 8996.
+Qualified Opportunity Funds Form 8996.
 Certify that the fund is organized to invest in qualified property.
-Opportunity Funds Report that the fund has invested 90 percent of its assets in qualified businesses or properties, and if not, calculate a penalty.
+Report that the fund has invested 90 percent of its assets in qualified businesses or properties, and if not, calculate a penalty.
 Report the dollar value of qualified property that funds are holding at the middle and end of the tax year.
 Report the dollar value of each of the fund's investments by designated zone.
 Form 1099-B. Report all dispositions of interests in the fund.
+Businesses Qualified businesses that receive investments from Qualified Opportunity Funds are not required to report data on those investments to IRS.